Gray135/movie-data-insights/README.md

 ## Project Progress and Next Steps

-**Completed to date:**
+**Completed to date**
-- Delivered SQL analysis through 7 structured queries plus a consolidated view for reporting.
+- SQL analysis delivered through 7 structured queries plus a consolidated reporting view.
-- Built a multi-page Power BI dashboard visualizing ROI patterns by genre, director, studio, and runtime.
+- Multi-page Power BI dashboard built to visualize ROI patterns by genre, director, studio, and runtime.
-- Documented data preparation and cleaning steps to ensure analysis reliability.
+- Data preparation and cleaning steps documented for analysis reliability.

-**Planned improvements:**
+**Planned improvements**
-- Publish a LinkedIn post highlighting key findings and linking to this GitHub project to showcase professional impact.
+- Share findings publicly in a LinkedIn post to demonstrate professional impact.
-- Add calculated fields and measures in DAX to enhance ROI tracking, filtering logic, and scenario analysis.
+- Add a few new DAX measures to deepen ROI tracking and filtering options.
-- Expand dataset to include films released through 2025 (and potentially streaming/international box office) for richer comparisons.
+- Refresh the dataset with films released through 2025, including streaming and international box office, for broader comparisons.

+---
+## Reflection

+ This project helped me practice taking a messy dataset and turning it into a story for a business audience.
+ I strengthened my skills in SQL joins, Power BI modeling, and building multi-page dashboards.
+I also learned the importance of documenting cleaning steps so others can reproduce the work.
+While I focused my insights on the Top 10 ROI films for clarity, I also built a full dataset view (~600 films) to validate patterns and avoid relying only on outliers.
+If I continued this project, I would add regression analysis to measure which variables most strongly predict ROI.
+Overall, this project gave me confidence in connecting data preparation, analysis, and communication into one complete case study.

 ---